JOHN POLLACK – BRITISH PULP FICTION AT ASH RARE BOOKS

 ![]() |

 “DRAYTON, Ricky” – [BARNES, Michael Lethbridge Gorell, 1926-1982] : HELL AND HIGH WATER.
 London : Scion, (1951).
 First edition.
 “Right then Marcelle was doing a good job of intoxicating me, sitting there in a Bikini that wouldn’t have made a moth’s hors d’oeuvre, singing a smoochy ditty in a voice that would have been a swell contralto if there hadn’t been so much gin in it”.
-Murder and mayhem in New Orleans. £50 To purchase, call us or e-mail us at books@ashrare.com quoting stock number 45904 – or simply click on the button
+Murder and mayhem in New Orleans.
+Printed by Dragon Press Ltd. of Luton, with wrappers by Southern Press (Bookprinters) Ltd. of Mitcham. £50 To purchase, call us or e-mail us at books@ashrare.com quoting stock number 45904 – or simply click on the button

 |